James Madison: Ratification of the Constitution

 As a member of the Virginia House of Delegates, Madison continued to advocate for religious freedom, and, along with Jefferson, drafted the Virginia Statute for Religious Freedom.
 That amendment, which guaranteed freedom of religion and disestablished the Church of England, was passed in 1786.
 Madison also became a land speculator, purchasing land along the Mohawk River in partnership with another Jefferson protégé, James Monroe.
-Throughout the 1780s, Madison became increasingly worried about the disunity of the states and the weakness of the central government after the end of the Revolutionary War.
-He believed that direct democracy caused social decay and that republican government would be effective against partisanship and factionalism.
+Throughout the 1780s, Madison became increasingly concerned about the states' disunity and the central government's weakness.
+He believed that direct democracy caused social decay and that a Republican government would be effective against partisanship and factionalism.
 He was particularly troubled by laws that legalized paper money and denied diplomatic immunity to ambassadors from other countries.
 Madison was also concerned about the lack of ability in Congress to capably create foreign policy, protect American trade, and foster the settlement of the lands between the Appalachian Mountains and the Mississippi River.
 As Madison wrote, "a crisis had arrived which was to decide whether the American experiment was to be a blessing to the world, or to blast for ever the hopes which the republican cause had inspired."
-He committed to an intense study of law and political theory and also was influenced by Enlightenment texts sent by Jefferson from France.
-He especially sought out works on international law and the constitutions of "ancient and modern confederacies" such as the Dutch Republic, the Swiss Confederation, and the Achaean League.
-He came to believe that the United States could improve upon past republican experiments by its size which geographically combined 13 colonies; with so many distinct interests competing against each other, Madison hoped to minimize the abuses of majority rule.
+Madison committed to an intense study of law and political theory and also was influenced by Enlightenment texts sent by Jefferson from France.
+Madison especially sought out works on international law and the constitutions of "ancient and modern confederacies" such as the Dutch Republic, the Swiss Confederation, and the Achaean League.
+He came to believe that the United States could improve upon past republican experiments by its size which geographically combined 13 colonies; with so many competing interests, Madison hoped to minimize the abuses of majority rule.
 Additionally, navigation rights to the major trade routes accessed by the Mississippi River highly concerned Madison.
-He opposed the proposal by John Jay that the United States concede claims to the river for 25 years, and, according to historian John Ketchum, Madison's desire to fight the proposal was a major motivation in his to return to Congress in 1787.
+He opposed the proposal by John Jay that the United States concede claims to the river for 25 years, and, according to historian Ralph Ketcham, Madison's desire to fight the proposal was a major motivation in his return to Congress in 1787.